Citizens coming together to rebuild local communities

 In September, the second edition took place in Berlin at the fantastic Moos Space.
 Here is the aftermovie:

-Presentation: what happens when citizens spring
+What happens when citizens spring

 When everything around us is burning, the only thing we have is community.
 Community is immunity.
 But our communities have been destroyed after decades of a rat race to earn more, produce more, consume more.
 It doesn’t have to be this way.
 We can rebuild our communities and it’s not as complicated as it may sound like.
 The solutions are right in front of us.